 (2) The person's attorney number issued by the Indiana supreme court.

-(4) The name of any county in which the person served as a chief deputy prosecuting attorney or prosecuting attorney.
+(4) The name of any county in which the person served as a deputy prosecuting attorney or prosecuting attorney.

 (c) The circuit court shall promptly forward each affidavit received under this section to the prosecuting attorneys council of Indiana.

 SECTION 3.
 IC 33-14-1-6 IS AMENDED TO READ AS FOLLOWS [EFFECTIVE JULY 1, 2002]: Sec.
 6. (a) Special prosecutors may be appointed only in accordance with this section.

 (1) shall appoint a special prosecutor if:

 (A) any person other than the prosecuting attorney or the prosecuting attorney's deputy files a verified petition requesting the appointment of a special prosecutor; and

 (B) the prosecuting attorney agrees that a special prosecutor is needed;